Program Requirements and Opportunities

 In addition to the sequence of courses specified for each major, all majors are expected to have read through the Classics Reading List before they participate in the Senior Seminar, a required full-year course.
 In the first term, students refine their ability to read, discuss, and critique Classical texts through engagement with scholarship from various fields of Classics, while laying the groundwork for their senior thesis research.
 In the second term, they conduct independent research, culminating in a substantial thesis paper and a presentation to the department.

-Students, according to their concentrations, are encouraged to consider a term of study during junior year in programs such as the College Year in Athens or the Intercollegiate Center for Classical Studies in Rome.
+Students, according to their major and concentrations, are encouraged to consider a term of study during junior year in programs such as the Intercollegiate Center for Classical Studies in Rome.

 CLASSICAL LANGUAGES